Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Model Formulation and Posterior Inference

+The presence of multiple local maxima and narrow high-density regions causes a standard MCMC sampler to get trapped in a local maximum or to show prohibitively slow convergence and mixing.
 Such issues have long been recognized as a major challenge in applications of MCMC sampling.
-A large class of advanced Monte Carlo algorithms has been proposed to alleviate this issue.
-Examples include the tempering algorithm and its variants \citep{swendsen1986replica, geyer1991markov, marinari1992simulated}, the multiple-try Metropolis algorithm \citep{liu2000multiple}, and the multiset sampler \citep{leman2009multiset,kim2015generalized}.
+A number of advanced Monte Carlo algorithms have been proposed to alleviate this issue, such as the tempering algorithm and its variants \citep{swendsen1986replica, geyer1991markov, marinari1992simulated}, the multiple-try Metropolis algorithm \citep{liu2000multiple}, and the multiset sampler \citep{leman2009multiset,kim2015generalized}.